chipsalliance/fpga-interchange-schema/docs/common.md

 #### Backwards Compatibility

-Schema for the file formats should be extended to maintain backwards compatibility will previous on-disk formats.
+Schemas for the file formats should be extended to maintain backwards compatibility with previous on-disk formats.

-Making breaking changes in on-disk formats require a new major version of the specification to be published.
+Making breaking changes in on-disk formats requires a new major version of the specification to be published.